25 Questions to Ask About Student Housing: How to Choose the Best Student House

 In addition, make sure that if damp has been encountered, you find out how it’s been dealt with.
 For example, has a dehumidifier been provided or has work been scheduled to tackle any problems as they’ve arisen?

-How you define what exactly determines how good a location is will come down partly to personal preference.
+How you define what a ‘good location’ is will come down partly to personal preference.
 Some students will want a quieter location, whilst others may prefer being nearer to the pubs, bars and clubs.

 There are certain things though, that you should at least be factoring into your decision; such as the crime statistics for the area.
 Similarly, being adjacent to a noisy road may affect how much you sleep.

-Most students will find that they need to be frugal throughout their time spent completing their degree.
+Most students will find that they need to be frugal throughout their degree.
 This can mean that you need to find ways to be a little creative in terms of staying entertained without parting with your money.